-- Click the button D to create a new model.
+- Click the button 🗋 to create a new model.
 Network type must be Decision analysis network. - Right-click anywhere on the empty panel to open the Network properties dialog.
 Go to tab Advanced, select Decision criteria, Standard criteria, and Cost-effectiveness (\$/QALY). - Create the chance node Disease; its domain will have the default values, present and absent. - Create the chance node Result A, with domain {positive, negative}.
 You may use the Standard domains button. - Create the decision node Do test A?.
-Check that its domain is {yes, no}, the default for decision nodes. - Create the utility node Discomfort A. In the Network properties dialog, the Decision criterion must be "Effectiveness (QALY)". - Create the decision Therapy. - Create the utility node Health state, whose Decision criterion is also effectiveness. - Draw the causal links, as in the next.
-Remember that you can use the button 🔖 to select and move nodes, and the button 🦯 to draw links.
+Check that its domain is {yes, no}, the default for decision nodes. - Create the utility node Discomfort A. In the Network properties dialog, the Decision criterion must be "Effectiveness (QALY)". - Create the decision Therapy. - Create the utility node Health state, whose Decision criterion is also effectiveness. - Draw the causal links, as in the next figure (even though you have not yet added the 3 nodes for Test B).
+You can use the button to select and move the nodes and the button

 - Save the network so that you don't lose your work by accident.
-The name can be, for example, DAN-two-tests.pgmx. - Right-click on the link Do test A? $\rightarrow$ Result A and select Add restrictions.
+The name can be, for example, DAN-two-tests.pgmx. - Right-click on the link Do test A? → Result A and select Add restrictions.
 Mark the two cells in the left column of the table to indicate that when the test is not done, the result is neither positive nor negative.
 The table will look as follows:

-3 Link Restriction: Link between Do test A? and Result A
+Ø Link Rest riction: Link be tween Do test A? and Result A

 Do test A? no yes

 positive 0 1

 negative 0 1

-• Right-click again on the link Do test A? → Result A, select Edit revelation conditions, and mark the checkbox for yes to indicate that when the test is done, the result (either positive or negative) is known.
+• Right-click again on the link Do test A? \rightarrow Result A, select Edit revelation conditions, and mark the checkbox for yes to indicate that when the test is done, the result (either positive or negative) is known.